4 Jaw-Dropping Places To See In Switzerland

-If you are at all a mountain loving kinda person then Switzerland should definitely be on your bucket list.
+If you are a mountain-loving kinda person, then Switzerland should definitely be on your bucket list.
 With over 60% of the country covered by mountains, there is a huge list of jaw-dropping Places To See In Switzerland.

-You probably know the Matterhorn, Switzerland’s most iconic pyramid of a mountain dominating the skyline in Zermatt.
-It’s impressive and if you get a chance you should check it out.
+You probably know the Matterhorn, Switzerland’s most iconic pyramid of a mountain dominating Zermatt’s skyline.
+It’s impressive, and if you get a chance, you should check it out.

-What most people don’t know is that Zermatt’s lesser known neighbor, Saas Fee is equally as impressive.
+Most people don’t know that Zermatt’s lesser-known neighbor, Saas Fee, is equally impressive.

 Both these towns are car-free, which is literally a breath of fresh air that you will certainly appreciate as you stroll around town.
-There is only one small downside, there are actually a few electric taxis which can sneak up on you, but for the rest, it’s awesome.
+There is only one small downside, there are actually a few electric taxis that can sneak up on you, but it’s awesome for the rest.

-And another bonus, if you stay in Saas Fee in the summer, is that they give you a free pass to all the local transport, gondolas included.
-If you have ever been to a ski resort in Switzerland you know how much that is worth!
+And another bonus is that if you stay in Saas Fee in the summer, they give you a free pass to all the local transport, gondolas included.
+If you have ever been to a ski resort in Switzerland, you know how much that is worth it!
 It’s priceless.

-The Bernese Oberland is a stunning region of Switzerland filled with mountains that soar to over 4000m (12000ft).
-It is home to some more of Switzerland’s more famous mountains like the Eiger, Monch and Jungfrau.
+The Bernese Oberland is a stunning Switzerland region filled with mountains that soar to over 4000m (12000ft).
+It is home to Switzerland’s more famous mountains like the Eiger, Monch, and Jungfrau.

-However, the problem in this regions is that everyone ends up in the same popular places – Interlaken or Grindelwald.
+However, these regions’ problem is that everyone ends up in the same popular places – Interlaken or Grindelwald.
 Both are certainly beautiful places, but there are some more attractive alternatives you should consider.
 The best of which, in my opinion, is Murren.

-If you are after a little pampering while in the alps, then there is no better place than Leukerbad.
-It’s name “bad” suggests it’s a great place to find Swiss baths or spas, and there are actually a boat load of them in town.
-Ten in fact!
+If you are after a little pampering while in the alps, there is no better place than Leukerbad.
+It’s named “bad,” suggests it’s a great place to find Swiss baths or spas, and there is actually a boatload of them in town.
+Ten, in fact!

-Leukerbad is also well located just off a major valley that has neighbors such as Zermatt, Saas Fee and Verbier.
-So you are also in good company if you wish to visit other Swiss “must sees” while in the area.
+Leukerbad is also well located just off a major valley with neighbors such as Zermatt, Saas-Fee, and Verbier.
+So you are also in good company if you wish to visit other Swiss “must-sees” while in the area.

-If you like cheese, and Swiss cheese in particular, then Gruyere might be a name you already know.
+If you like cheese, and Swiss cheese, in particular, Gruyere might be a name you already know.
 In fact, cheese is one of the things Switzerland is probably most famous for.
 And the very hard-working farmers of Gruyere produce some of the tastiest and well-known cheeses around.
-However, what most people don’t know is that Gruyere is a stunning hilltop town surrounded by towering peaks such as the Moléson and the Dent du Chamois!
+However, most people don’t know that Gruyere is a stunning hilltop town surrounded by towering peaks such as the Moléson and the Dent du Chamois!

 As you can perhaps already tell, a trip to Gruyere is well worth your time for the views alone.
 And here are a few more reasons why you should put this little gem on your Swiss bucket list.

-First, there is Gruyere castle which of course sits on top of the hill and has a perfect view of the surrounds.
+First, Gruyere castle sits on top of the hill and has a perfect view of the surroundings.
 Then, just down the road is the somewhat nutty HR Giger museum.
-You may not have heard of him, but I am almost surely you know the Aliens movies.
+You may not have heard of him, but I am almost sure you know the Aliens movies.
 Get the picture now?
 His art is like that.
 Scary!
-Then, of course, there is the cheese museum.
+Then, of course, there is a cheese museum.
 What more can you ask for?

-Then, of course, there is the cheese museum, as well as lots of other local places to visit and hike to.
+Then, there is the cheese museum and lots of other local places to visit and hike to.